A telling exchange in Holyrood

 Beware of Red Herrings not Red Coats

 The red herring here is the attack on the SNP based on the assumption that they are a nationalist party; they are not.
-Whilst they wrap themselves in nationalist trimmings, wave flags with gusto and mobilise nationalist feelings in their support; the party is not really nationalist at all.
+Whilst they wrap themselves in nationalist trimmings, wave flags with gusto and mobilise nationalist feelings in their support, the party is not really nationalist at all.
 This gives rise to a strange dichotomy.
 The SNP exploits anti-English sentiment where it exists.
-It also exploits anti-British sentiment where that exists, such as in elements of the West Scotland Roman Catholic population who are of Irish descent.
+It also exploits anti-British sentiment where that exists, such as in elements of the West of Scotland Roman Catholic population, who are of Irish descent.
 And these notions bleed back into the party, especially in the lower ranks such as councillors and activist.
 Yet the party as a whole, at the highest levels, opposes nationalism based on ethnicity.
 The use of these factors signifies not nationalistic belief and prejudice, but instead Machiavellianism.

 What then is happening?
 I believe it is this: the SNP is a national socialist party, but on the Scottish, not German, model.
 The Scottish brand of national socialism is high on socialism and uses nationalism as a USP, a Unique Selling Proposition.
 Therefore to understand the SNP it is necessary to understand Socialism.
 The 'national' part is incidental to the core of the party (whilst being central to much of their support).

 The article on political correctness by Angelo M. Codevilla is offers an excellent summary of modern socialism.
 Unless noted otherwise the quotes which follow are from this article: